quantenschaum/nautical_almanac/README.md

 - Arc to Time conversion table
 - Altitude correction tables (values from commercial almanac or by [formula](https://en.wikipedia.org/wiki/Atmospheric_refraction#Calculating_refraction))
 - Index to selected stars
-- Daily paged with GHA, Dec, ...
+- Daily pages with GHA, Dec, ...
 - Increments and Corrections

 There is a `makefile` for this job.